 The uncannily talented virtuoso guitarist Gary Lucas keeps coming up with amazing projects.
 The latest to arrive in Los Angeles is Gary’s guitar-plus accompaniment of “Dracula” (1931)—not the Tod Browning/Bela Lugosi blood-sucking variety, but “Dracula”‘s Spanish-language doppelganger.

-Unbeknownst to many film fans, a second, alternate, version of “Dracula” was filmed at Universal, by night, using the same sets and sound sdracula_postertages as the English-language version and virtually the same script—but with a Spanish-speaking cast, in a Spanish-language production aimed at the Latin market.
+Unbeknownst to many film fans, a second, alternate, version of “Dracula” was filmed at Universal, by night, using the same sets and sound stages as the English-language version and virtually the same script—but with a Spanish-speaking cast, in a Spanish-language production aimed at the Latin market.

 The resulting film contains markedly more fluid camera work and editing and more atmospheric use of lighting than Gringo “Dracula”—and boasts over-the-top performances Mexican actress Lupita Tovar and Spanish-born actor Carlos Villarias.